-MIT students use AI to cook up pizza recipes
+MIT students use AI to cook up pizza recipes - VentureBeat

 How To Generate (Almost) Anything, which is modeled after MIT’s How to Make (Almost) Anything class, describes itself as “augmenting human capabilities and pushing the boundaries of creativity” with AI.
 The group is aiming to “generate something with AI” every week and publish the results on YouTube, Medium, and social media.

-It kicked off its series with a piano duet between MIT Media Lab founding member Marvin Minskey and AI trained on thousands of ’80s and ’90s arcade songs, and with a dress design-generating model trained on thousands of vintage sewing pattern magazines.
+It kicked off its series with a piano duet between MIT Media Lab founding member Marvin Minsky and AI trained on thousands of ’80s and ’90s arcade songs, and also featured a dress design-generating model trained on thousands of vintage sewing pattern magazines.